Guns (Cardiacs album): Aftermath

 According to The Rough Guide to Rock, the release of Guns sparked a "rather green patch for Cardiacs fans" as it was followed in quick succession by the compilations Songs by Cardiacs and Affectionate Friends (2001) and Greatest Hits (2002); the latter package included the song "Faster than Snakes with a Ball and a Chain", which was originally intended for Guns and later released in January 2025 on a vinyl 7" single with Aaron Tanner and Melodic Virtue's book Cardiacs: A Big Book and a Band and the Whole World Window.
-Following Guns, Cardiacs started working on a new album which didn't take shape and was eventually shelved, according to Sgrignoli.
-The band's concert schedule thinned out, and a tradition of large-scale annual dates around November at the London Astoria began.
+Following Guns, Cardiacs started working on a new album which did not take shape and was eventually shelved, according to Sgrignoli.
+The band's concert schedule thinned out, and a tradition of large-scale annual dates around November at the London Astoria began, joined by previous bandmembers and groups who have named Cardiacs as a significant influence.
 Cardiacs had the appearance of a hiatus, but returned in the mid-2000s with a change of personnel and recorded the double live set Garage Concerts, which revamps nearly all their material prior to their first CD, 1988's A Little Man and a House and the Whole World Window, including that which had never been widely released or was otherwise unavailable.
 However, new material was sparse.
-In 2007, the 3-song EP "Ditzy Scene" appeared, teasing the upcoming double album LSD, but Tim Smith had a series of strokes which put the band indefinitely on hold in 2008.
+In October 2007, Cardiacs were preparing their first studio album of new material since Guns, which was due for release in early 2008, and their first full UK tour since 2000.
+In November 2007, the 3-song EP "Ditzy Scene" appeared, teasing the upcoming double album LSD, but Tim Smith had a series of strokes which put the band indefinitely on hold in 2008.